 The agency is expected to work under budget constraints/hourly rate and find the best fit for the money.

-Recruiting refers to the act of searching and attracting candidates.
-This term is often in regards to long term and permanent roles.
-During the recruitment process, agencies may be looking at both active and passive candidates.
-Importance is given to soft skills for these types roles, cultural fit, ownership, domain experience etc.
+Recruiting refers to the act of searching for long-term and attracting candidates.
+This term often regarding long-term and permanent roles.
+While recruiting, agencies may look at both active and passive candidates.
+Importance is given to soft skills for these types of roles, cultural fit, ownership, domain experience, etc.

 Recruiting also tends to take a candidate-first approach.
 Rather than approaching a candidate with a role that is already defined and needs to be filled, recruiting approaches a candidate with a likely skill set and asks them to be part of the organization.

-Hunting and gathering suitable candidates requires activities such as job board posting, social recruiting, and researching.
+Hunting and gathering suitable candidates require job board posting, social recruiting, and researching.

-Recruiting is the most intimate, and the one that involves the most input from the company about the specific role, ideal candidate profile, team dynamics, vision/road-map, other selling points like company culture, benefits, flexibility etc .
-The candidate needs to fit in within their team and within the company as a whole, particularly within upper level management teams.
+Recruiting is the most intimate and involves the most input from the company about the specific role, ideal candidate profile, team dynamics, vision/road map, and other selling points like company culture, benefits, flexibility, etc. The candidate needs to fit in within their team and within the company as a whole, particularly within upper-level management teams.
 These are the people in charge of the overall direction a company takes; recruiting the wrong person can steer an entire company in the wrong direction.

-In both process finding the right agency is a key decision that helps you to find fit quickly and that helps you in reducing the pain.
+In both processes finding the right agency is a key decision that helps you to find a fit quickly and that helps you in reducing the pain.